JuliaLang/julia/CONTRIBUTING.md

 #### News-worthy changes

 For new functionality and other substantial changes, add a brief summary to `NEWS.md`.
-The news item should cross reference the pull request (PR) parenthetically, in the form `([#pr])`; after adding this, run `./julia doc/NEWS-update.jl` from the `julia` directory to update the cross-reference links.
+The news item should cross reference the pull request (PR) parenthetically, in the form `([#pr])`.
 To add the PR reference number, first create the PR, then push an additional commit updating `NEWS.md` with the PR reference number.
+We periodically run `./julia doc/NEWS-update.jl` from the julia directory to update the cross-reference links, but this should not be done in a typical PR in order to avoid conflicting commits.

 #### Annotations for new features, deprecations and behavior changes